About Keio University and Keio University Shonan Fujisawa Campus (SFC)

 Students may go to the Health Center on campus with illnesses and injuries that occur while on school grounds.
 Please refer to the center’s homepage for more information.
 For illnesses or injuries that occur off-campus, students are advised to go to the nearest hospital.
 A list of hospitals near SFC is included in the living guide produced by Fujisawa City.
 The guide is available for download from the city’s website.

-There are three types of medical insurance systems available to full-time international students at SFC:
+There are two types of medical insurance systems available to full-time international students at SFC:

 National Health Insurance

 Students who study in Japan for a full academic year or longer are required to enroll in Japan’s National Health Insurance system, or present evidence of equivalent coverage.
 Students can register into the system at the National Health Insurance section of the municipal office that presides over their region of residence in Japan.
 Please refer to the following link for more detailed information.